-

 - Cmd + Ctrl + Esc: stop a recording.

-5. How to Snipping Tool hide cursor?
+4. How to use the Snipping Tool to hide the cursor?

 Currently, you cannot hide the mouse cursor when recording with the Snipping Tool on Windows 11.
 The screen recording feature captures the mouse by default, and there's no built-in setting to disable it.